Glechoma hederacea

 Flower's appearance in visible, UVA, and NIR spectrums.
 The UV nectar guides may help attract bees.

 Glechoma hederacea is an aromatic, perennial, evergreen creeper of the mint family Lamiaceae.
 It is commonly known as ground-ivy, gill-over-the-ground, creeping charlie, alehoof, tunhoof, catsfoot, field balm, and run-away-robin.
 It is also sometimes known as creeping jenny, but that name more commonly refers to Lysimachia nummularia.
 It is used as a salad green in many countries.

 European settlers carried it around the world, and it has become a well-established introduced and naturalized plant in a wide variety of localities.
 It is also considered an aggressive invasive weed of woodlands and lawns in some parts of North America.
-In the absence of any biological control research conducted by the USDA, herbicides are relied upon (despite their drawbacks) particularly for woodland ecosystems.
+In the absence of any biological control research conducted by the United States Department of Agriculture, herbicides are relied upon (despite their drawbacks) particularly for woodland ecosystems.
 The plant's extensive root system makes it difficult to eradicate by hand-pulling.

 Description

 Glechoma hederacea can be identified by its round to reniform (kidney- or fan-shaped), crenate (with round-toothed edges) opposed leaves 2–3 cm diameter, on 3–6 cm long petioles attached to square stems that root at the nodes.
 The plant spreads either by stolon or seed, making it exceptionally difficult to eradicate.
 It is a variable species, its size being influenced by environmental conditions, from 5–50 cm tall.
+It is creeping in habit, with its stems growing a long as 1 m in length.
+As a seedling, G. hederacea has glabrous kidney-shaped cotyledons with a small notch at the tip.

 The flowers of G. hederacea are bilaterally symmetrical, funnel shaped, blue or bluish-violet to lavender, and grow in opposed clusters of two or three flowers in the leaf axils on the upper part of the stem or near the tip.
 It usually flowers in the spring.
+The fruits are dry and indehiscent with small, dark brown, flat dry nuts 1.0 to 2.0 mm in length and 1.0 mm wide.